 How natural gas is made and delivered to your home

-Over time, the tremendous heat and pressure created by the layers of earth turned the animal and plant matter into natural gas and petroleum (oil).
+- Over time, the tremendous heat and pressure created by the layers of earth turned the animal and plant matter into natural gas and petroleum (oil).
+We call natural gas a "fossil fuel" because it was created by prehistoric animals and plants, just like fossils.

-- Then they send the gas to your town through gas mains buried underground.
-Utility companies bring it to your house in smaller pipes.
+- Utility companies (like Alliant Energy) bring it to your house in smaller pipes.

 - Those pipes connect to the meter outside your house, which measures how much natural gas your family uses.